ibm-cloud-docs/vpc/about-contract.md

 The following command examples are run on an Ubuntu system.

-### 1. Get the details of your IBM Logging instance
+### 1. Get the details of your logging instance
 {: #step1}

-The minimum that you need to get started with just any contract is an instance of IBM Logging from [cloud.ibm.com](/login){: external}.
+You can configure logging with IBM Log Analysis or a generic syslog backend.
+This example uses IBM Log Analysis.
 There are different plans that you can choose from.
-To understand how you get the required details, that is the hostname and the ingestion key, see [Setting up logging for {{site.data.keyword.hpvs}} for VPC provisioning](/docs/vpc?topic=vpc-about-se#hpcr_setup_logging).
+To understand how you get the required details including the hostname and the ingestion key, see [Logging for {{site.data.keyword.hpvs}} for VPC](/docs/vpc?topic=vpc-logging-for-hyper-protect-virtual-servers-for-vpc).

 ### 2. Create the `env` section
 {: #step2}